All Episodes

 A total of eight bags of counterfeit toys were removed during visits to four premises in the town center.

-Samson, could you please tell us what La Boo Boo dolls are?
+Samson, could you please tell us what laboo boo dolls are?

 Because in fact, you told me you know.

-It's like Warhammer, but for autistic women and they want to collect something.
+It's like Warhammer, but for autistic women, and they want to collect something.

 You open them like blind bags, I think.

-just it's a mass marketing Is this like beanie babies?
+Is this like beanie babies?

 Is it like the beanie babies thing?

-It's like beanie babies exactly.
+It's like beanie babies, exactly.

 So it's beanie babies mixed with Pokemon cards for women.

-Yeah, and they resell them for silly amounts of money because they're crazy.
+They sell them for silly amounts of money because they're crazy.

 Right, so why are they considered to be unsafe?